ddgarrett/process_images/README.md

-# process_images
+# Process Images
-Process images to select and categorize them for inclusion in Google Albums
+Process images to select and categorize them for inclusion in Google Albums.